Circuit Overview

 First events include major manufacturer support

-Competition motorsport will began later in the year when Balaton Park hosts the final round of the ACCR Czech Formula 4 series that covers Central Europe on October 6-8.
+The circuit's first major event celebrated Porsche's 75th anniversary with a two-week driving programme entitled 'Porsche on Track', followed by a one-day 'Festival of Dreams' event on June 10, 2023.
+Competition motorsport began later in the year when Balaton Park hosted the final round of the ACCR Czech Formula 4 series that covers Central Europe on October 6-8.

 Jump onboard